intersystems/cms0057-sample-deploy/README.md

 <!-- omit in toc -->
 # cms0057-sample-deploy

+## Note ##
+This repository is no longer up to date.
+For latest sample configurations of Payer Services components, please see repository [InterSystems Payer Services](https://github.com/intersystems/Payer-Services).

+The following content is for record only, and should not be used in any new deployment.

+---

 This repository contains sample deployment files to deploy InterSystems Payer Services solutions.
 Note that these are sample files intended to be used along with the [InterSystems Payer Service user documentation](https://docs.intersystems.com/hslatest/csp/docbook/DocBook.UI.Page.cls?KEY=HSPSDeploy_intro).

 **These sample files ARE NOT intended for direct usage in production environments.**